How to analyse HTTPS traffic with mitmproxy transparent mode

 You searched for a solution and you already found a few but none of them were working for your case:

 • SSLKEYLOGFILE environment variable solution.
-Unfortunately for you, you don't want to analyse HTTPS traffic generated by your browser but by an application.
+Unfortunately for you, you don’t want to analyze HTTPS traffic generated by your browser but by an application.

-• Using a proxy (burp, mitmproxy,...) to redirect all your traffic to that proxy and be able to analyse it.
-This solution works well and is not too difficult to setup, but sometimes it can break the application you are trying to analyse because of the presence of the proxy.
+• Using a proxy (burp, mitmproxy,…) to redirect all your traffic to that proxy and be able to analyze it.
+This solution works well and is not too difficult to set up, but sometimes it can break the application you are trying to analyze because of the presence of the proxy.
 Sometimes, also, the application bypasses the system HTTP proxy settings.
 A common example is Android application

 Disclaimer

-This blog post aims at analysing your own traffic, use it only on your own traffic.
+This blog post aims at analyzing your own traffic, use it only on your own traffic.

-We will only focus on the setup where mitmproxy run on the same machine as the traffic you want to analyse.
+We will only focus on the setup where mitmproxy run on the same machine as the traffic you want to analyze.

 This post will explain how to achieve our goal on Linux and more specifically on the Manjaro distribution.
 Some steps/commands might slightly change if you are on another Linux distribution and will definitely be different if you are using another OS.
 In case you are using another OS, please refer to the official documentation.